 Lucas Hall Management – Conditions of Use and Hire

-CORRESPONDENCE – correspondence should be addressed to Angela Hough at Corners, Waldron, Heathfield, East Sussex, TN21 0RE.
+CORRESPONDENCE – correspondence should be addressed to Monica Dexter at Martlet Cottage, Waldron, East Sussex TN21 0QU.
 The address of the Hall is Lucas Memorial Hall, Waldron, Heathfield, East Sussex, TN21 0RB

 BOOKINGS – All Bookings must be made on an official Booking Form, which can be found on the website .All Bookings are accepted at the discretion of the Management at the time of booking and must be paid for at the time of booking.
 Payment to be either by cheques made payable to Lucas Hall Management or by BACS payment to the Lucas Memorial Hall bank account.
 Submission of the Booking Form shall constitute acceptance of these Conditions.